uboslinux/ubos-docs/sphinx/users/installation/virtualbox.rst

    To avoid this, either:

    * Set your networking mode to "bridged": Click on "Network".
-In the pop-up, select tab "Adapter 1", and choose "Bridged Adapter".
+In the pop-up, select tab "Adapter 1", and choose "Bridged Adapter", and in the "Name" field choose the host system's network adapter that connects to your Ethernet or Wifi network.
      Click "Ok".
-(This should work unless your Ethernet or Wifi network isn't willing to hand out more than one DHCP address to the same machine; it happens on some tightly managed networks).
+(This should work
+     unless your Ethernet or Wifi network isn't willing to hand out more than one DHCP address to the same machine; it happens on some tightly managed networks).
 Or: